GustawEriksson/aDNA_Toolbox/README.md

 collections 3.7                      matplot.pyplot 3.1.0
 argparse 3.2                         numpy 1.3.0

-The program folder contains the script itself, a README file and a BAM-file used during development of aDNA Toolbox.
-It can be used to test the program with and to see expected output results when working with reads derived from ancient remain, containing aDNA.

 Usage:
 The program utilizes argparse, allowing the user to call inputting a BAM-file and call different analytic functions.
 Some of the functions allows the output